ChimeHQ/STTextView-Plugin-TextFormation/README.md

 [STTextView](https://github.com/krzyzanowskim/STTextView) typing completions with [TextFormation](https://github.com/ChimeHQ/TextFormation).

-⚠️ There are currently some Swift concurrency-related incompatiblities that prevent this from building ⚠️ There is a bug related to undo.
+- ⚠️ There are currently some Swift concurrency-related incompatiblities that prevent this from building.
+- ⚠️ There is a bug related to undo.
 I haven't tracked this down yet.

 ## Installation